ev2900/Iceberg_Glue_from_JARs/README.md

 ## Instructions

-There are two ways to
+There are two ways to run the example either via. a [CloudFormation stack](https://github.com/ev2900/Iceberg_Glue_from_JARs/tree/main?tab=readme-ov-file#deploy-via-cloudformation-stack) or going [step by step in the AWS console](https://github.com/ev2900/Iceberg_Glue_from_JARs/tree/main?tab=readme-ov-file#deploy-via-aws-console)

 ### Deploy via.
 CloudFormation Stack